 All of these factors leave many small business owners asking, "Can I just reimburse employees' individual health insurance?"

 Yes.
-You can reimburse employees for their individual health insurance tax-free if a Section 105 reimbursement plan is formally set up and administered.
+You can reimburse employees for their individual health insurance and out-of-pocket medical expenses tax-free if a Small Business Health Reimbursement Arrangement (HRA) is formally set up and administered.

 First, the tax code has not changed.